Search Documentation

 • Copy and paste the configuration below into the config file

-• In the config file, replace the two instances of albert.einstein with your username
+• Replace the two instances of albert.einstein with your username

-• In the config file, replace ~/.ssh/id_rsa with the path to your private key (the one without .pub)
+• Replace ~/.ssh/id_rsa with the path to your private key (the one without .pub)

 • If you are using Linux instead of a Mac, comment or remove the UseKeychain option from the config file.
 If you are using Windows, see the note below.